numieq/tsa/README.md

 and assume we have the covariace functions,

  $$ R(t,\tau)=\left<{\bf X}_t^*\cdot{\bf X}_{\tau}\right> $$

 and

  $$ f(t,\tau)=\left<{\bf X}_t^*\cdot{\bf s}(\tau)\right> $$

 where the star stands for complex conjugate.

-Accordingly, any linear estimate for the signal,
+Let $D$ denote the observed domain of the signal, Then, any linear estimate for the signal,

 $$ {\bf s}(t) = \int_Dh(t,\tau){\bf X}_{\tau}{\rm d}\tau $$

-where $D$ is the observed domain of the signal, which minimizes, satisfies the integral equation
+minimizing the variance, satisfies the integral equation

 $$ \int_DR(t,\tau)h(s,\tau){\rm d}\tau = f(t,s) \\,,\\quad t,s\in\overline{D}=D\cup\Gamma $$

 where $\Gamma$ denotes the boundary of the doamin, $D$.
 Thus, unique solvability of the integral equation, ensures the existence and uniqueness of the minimizer.